MileHacker Logo

 Visa & Entry for Japan

-Most international travelers find the entry process straightforward, but certain there are rules that apply based on your nationality and length of stay.
+Most international travelers find the entry process straightforward, but certain rules apply based on your nationality and length of stay.
 Refer to official government websites for precise regulations.

 Visa Exemptions & Applications

 Japan waives visa requirements for short-term stays for many countries (e.g., US, Canada, UK, Australia, NZ, EU).
-For others, a temporary tourist visa is necessary, typically applied through Japanese embassies or consulates.
+For the rest, a temporary tourist visa is necessary, typically applied through Japanese embassies or consulates.

 Required Documentation